This article is a guide to help GeForce NOW RTX 3080 members set up their macOS for the best streaming experience.

 If you are using a monitor or laptop that has a 60Hz refresh rate, there is no need to change your desktop refresh rate.

 If you have a monitor that runs at a refresh rate higher than 60Hz, you will need to adjust your refresh rate to take advantage of the higher FPS.
-There is a great guide on Windows Central that covers how to change monitor refresh rate.
+There is an Apple support article that covers how to change monitor refresh rate.
+Note: 3840x2160 streaming resolution is currently limited to 60 FPS.

 In general, we recommend users set the maximum refresh rate that their monitor supports, even if it is more than 120Hz.
 For instance, if you have a 144Hz monitor, set the desktop refresh rate to 144Hz.